In final hours of Dubai climate talks, most crucial draft document excludes 'fossil fuel phase out' | Headlines

 The document calls for the scaling up of technologies, including underperforming ones, to capture CO2 emissions from the atmosphere.

-There are references to equity and common but differentiated responsibilities and respective capabilities.
+There are references to equity and common but differentiated responsibilities and respective capabilities, something developing countries have been fighting for.

 These principles acknowledge that countries' efforts to combat climate change should be considered in light of their contributions to total emissions.
 They also stress that wealthier nations should bear primary responsibilities due to their substantial historical emissions.